jbenezech/timesheet/README.md

 ## Database design
 Some fixed databases for shared content:
-- accounting : stores accounting rules such as tax rate
+- accounting : stores accounting rules such as tax rate (see example in design/accounting/example_db.json)
 - allocation : stores budget lines which need to be allocated
 - interpret : stores the information of interprets used by the organization
 - purpose : stores the information on the specific task/project staff spent time on

-The timesheets are stored on a per-user database in order to control permissions (no document-level permission possible, at least with Cloudant)
+The timesheets are stored on a per-user database in order to control permissions (no document-level permission possible, at least with Cloudant).
+Naming convention is ``timesheet-<username>``.

+### Users
+Users are managed by the built-in ``_users`` database.
+See example in design/_users/example_doc.json.

+### Permissions
+- Reader/Writer/Replicator on fixed databases except accounting for everybody
+- Reader/Writer/Replicator on user databases for own user and for admin
+- Admin permission on _users database for admin, Reader permission for all

 ## Challenges
 ### Live sync